charliewright/charlie-march16/README.md

 There are a lot of cool ways to improve the order book:

-Render performance and UX could be improved by grouping orders by price.
+- Render performance and UX could be improved by grouping orders by price.
 If you group the orders together in $50 or $100 (or variable) segments, the entire book component row would not need to render as frequently.
 Top prices would stay roughly the same while the volume + totals would shift.

-If it were a production app, I might make an api layer that validates the messages coming in from the websocket.
+- If it were a production app, I might make an api layer that validates the messages coming in from the websocket.
 I might use a package like (Runtypes)[https://github.com/pelotom/runtypes] to ensure that the messages conform to the contract the frontend is expecting.

-I might also spend lots more time fiddling with CSS to make the app look unique and great!
+- I might also spend lots more time fiddling with CSS to make the app look unique and great!

 ### What would you have done differently if you knew this page was going to get thousands of views per second vs per week?

 Aggregating the deltas and re-rendering the order book is moderately expensive computationally.
 This aggregation and rendering happens on the client browser side, so as long as we efficiently serve the page assets (html and bundled JavaScript) the page should load properly.

-I think that there are concerns with having thousands (tens of thousands) of concurrent websocket connections, although the folks at (stackoverflow)[https://stackoverflow.com/questions/15872788/maximum-concurrent-socket-io-connections] say that with a bit of optimization it is possible to have 1 million active socket connections.
+I think that there are concerns with having thousands (tens of thousands) of concurrent websocket connections.
+The folks at (https://stackoverflow.com/questions/15872788/maximum-concurrent-socket-io-connections)[stackoverflow] say that with a bit of optimization it is possible to have 1 million active socket connections.

 We might want to plan for the order book to handle dropped messages from the websockets, occasionally purging the order book I am storing in browser memory.

 If this were a production app serving thousands of concurrent users, I would want to have appropriate logging (sentry) and health checks to be able to diagnose and fix issues.